ChilliConnect/Samples/UnitySamples/FBLeaderboard/Docs/FBLeaderboardTutorial.md

 - Login to FB using an account that has been added as an admin, developer or tester on the FB app dashboard.
 - Logout of FB via iOS settings or via facebook.com prior to deploying the app.
 - Check the bundle id on the FB dashboard matches that in Unity > Player Settings.
+- Have the correct FB app id set in Unity Facebook > Settings.
+- Are using the correct ChilliConnect game id when initialising ChilliConnect SDK.

-- Changes on the FB dashboard may take time to propagate.
+Also note that changes on the FB dashboard may take time to propagate.

 ## Next steps